mydosh/doshcurrency/README.md

     Dosh          1

     Decadosh      10^1              10
     Hectodosh     10^2              100
     Kilodosh      10^3              1,000
     Megadosh      10^6              1,000,000

-     Everyone is welcome to join our network community.
+### Freedom, Independence and Fairness.

-*Freedom, Independence and Fairness.
+           Everyone is welcome to join our community.

            *We endeavour to keep Dosh anonymous,
            Hence we choose not to create a fancy website hosted on a centralized entity.